 All of us here at Uryadi's Village are proud to stand alongside Jennifer.
 Her passion for children in need and particularly Ethiopia and its amazing culture is a daily inspiration.
 Please check out all the wonderful projects that are being undertaken.
 We think you will agree.

-To donate to Uryadi's Village, please use the Paypal link below:
+To make a donation to Uryadi's Village, please use the secure Paypal links below

 You can also send your donations by check directly to: Uryadi's Village, P.O.
 BOX1086, Sandpoint, ID 83864